m-jim-d/pet-code/README.md

 The codebase consists of both executable scripts and supporting module files.

 This progression, originally a series of assignments, shows how the codebase evolves from simple PyGame demonstrations and 1D physics (air track), to 2D physics (air table) and multiplayer games.
-The A15 modules form a reusable framework that supports multiple physics implementations, from basic circular collisions to perfect elastic collisions and Box2D integration.
+The A15 modules form a reusable framework that supports multiple physics implementations, from basic circular collisions to Box2D integration.

 ### Basic Framework and Concepts (A01-A07)
 - `A01_game_loop_and_events.py`: Introduces basic PyGame game loop and event handling